0xwal/RPC-Class/README.md

 # RPC-Class
-This class valid for all PS3 games.
+This class is valid for all PS3 games.